Every September, the City of Oklahoma City gives you the opportunity to change your participation in EMSA’s EMSAcare program.

-- No action is required if you don’t want to make a change.
+- No action is required if you don’t want to make a change to your enrollment status.

-With the charge for a single emergency ambulance ride now over $1,300, it is easy to see that EMSAcare is the smart choice for you and your family.
+With the charge for a single emergency ambulance ride now more than $1,300, it is easy to see that EMSAcare is the smart choice for you and your family.

 Members who want a membership card can print one at www.emsaonline.com.

-Cost is $3.65 per month, which will be billed on your water and trash utility bill.
+The EMSAcare cost is $3.65 per month, which will be billed on your monthly City water bill.
 The first billing cycle begins in October, which is the first day coverage begins for new participants.
 Coverage for all new participants begins October 1.